jzucc12-Gaming-Side-Projects/Jump-Till-You-Drop/README.md

 <h2>New Repository Update</h2>
-<p>This project came from a previous repository that contained all 3rd party assets.
+<p>This project came from a previous repository that contained 3rd party assets.
 Most art, music, and sfx files have now been witheld from the repository for redistribution purposes.
-The following packages are also needed in order to run the project.</p>
+The following packages are also needed in order to run the project properly.
+If opened without the multi-scene package, note that the "Game" scene contains the camera.
+You will need to load this scene in the hierarchy along with any level scenes if you wish to properly see the levels in the game view.</p>

 <p>All in 1 sprite shader: https://assetstore.unity.com/packages/vfx/shaders/all-in-1-sprite-shader-156513</p>
 <p>Coding Jar Advanced Multi-Scene: https://assetstore.unity.com/packages/tools/utilities/advanced-multi-scene-cross-scene-references-47200#description</p>